zihengCat/e-book-collections/README.md

 - The Go Programming Language
 - Effective Go
+- The Way to Go - A Thorough Introduction to the Go Programming Language
+- Go 语言设计与实现

 ### JavaScript

 - Learning JavaScript Data Structures and Algorithms

 <!-- EOF -->